 It's all well and good having a seven or eight-seater family car, but if you have to remove one or more child seats in the second row in order to climb through to the third-row seats then that just really isn't practical for any parent on a daily basis.

-Below we have put together a list of practical family seven or eight-seater cars that you do not have to remove a child seat to access the third-row:
+Below we have put together a list of all the seven or eight-seater cars BabyDrive has tested in Australia that you do not have to remove a child seat to access the third-row:

 The second row of seats in the Holden Acadia is split 60:40, it has a mechanism that allows you to move the 40% seat forward, with a child seat installed, and have enough room to climb through to the third-row seats.
 I found this only worked if you only had a child seat in the outer second-row seats though.
 If you have three child seats across then the central one prevents it from working.
 The child seat on the 40% seat MUST be using the ISO Fix and top tether connectors though, not the seatbelt and top tether.
 The Acadia fitted five big child seats in the rear seats which is fantastic!
 See the full review here.

 Which People Movers and Mini Vans have good access to the third-row seats?

 The eight seater Hyundai Staria is a great new AWD people mover and a good option for large families, ranging in price from $49,000 – $67,000 it is packed full of amazing family friendly features.
 Including excellent third row access.
 Three child seats fit easily across the spacious second-row seats and you can bring the second-row seats forward and climb through to the third-row seats if you have used the ISOFix to install your outer child seat rather than the seatbelt.
 In the third row, there are no top tether anchorages or ISOFix (unlike the Kia Carnival) but I was able to easily fit three Infasecure Versatile Folding Booster seats in the back there for older kids.
 Read the full review here.